Towards relational health

 This is how it works

-Arts Psychotherapists are psychological therapists with experience in arts such as Art, Music, Drama, or Dance, and training in psychological interventions.
-They are registered health professionals with the Health & Care Professions Council (HCPC)
+Arts Psychotherapists are psychological professionals trained in Psychodynamic Psychotherapy and Mentalization Based Treatment (MBT) approaches, and who have experience in Art, Music, or Drama.
+They are registered as Art Psychotherapists, Music Therapists and Dramatherapists within the Health & Care Professions Council (HCPC)

 When to consider Arts Psychotherapies